rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 All these properties, except _SPS.computeParticleVertex_, are enabled set to _true_ by default.
 These affect the _SPS.setParticles()_ process only.
 If these properties are set to _false_, they don't prevent from using the related feature (ie : the particles can still have a color even if _SPS.computeParticleColor_ is set to _false_), they just prevent from updating the value of the particle property on the next _setParticle()_ call.
 Example : if your particles have colors, you can set their colors wihtin the _initParticles()_ call and you can call then once the _setParticles()_ method to set these colors.
 If you need to animate them later on and these colors don't change, just set then _SPS.computeParticleColor_ to _false_ once before runing the render loop which will call _setParticles()_ each frame.
+If you are familiar with how BJS works, you could compare the SPS and its mesh creation to some classical BJS mesh creation (vertex and indice settings) and the particle management to the World Matrix computation (rotation, scaling, positioning).

 Note you can also use the standard BJS mesh _freezeXXX()_ methods if the SPS mesh is immobile or if the normals aren't needed :
 ```javascript